Gokyo Lake Trek - 13 Days

 Room in Gokyo

-• Communal dining area with meals
+• Communal dining area

-• Shared washroom facilities.
+• Shared washroom facilities with running cold water

-Food and Dinning Option During Gokyo Lake Trek and Gokyo Ri Hike
+Food and Dinning Option During Gokyo Lake Trek

 Food On Gokyo Lake Trek